 Human activities are rapidly altering the make-up of our atmosphere and in doing so are warming it up.
 The atmosphere works like a blanket around the rocky Earth, trapping solar heat that would otherwise be radiated straight back out to space.
 By doing so, it increases the surface temperature from a chilly -18º C to a balmy +15º C, and makes life on Earth possible.

-But by mass burning of fossil fuels and biomass, humanity is increasing the proportion of carbon dioxide and other heat-trapping greenhouse gases found in the atmosphere.
-Going by scientists’ current best models, the average global temperature could increase by anything from 1.5 to 5º C plus by the century’s end.
+But by mass fossil fuel and biomass burning, humanity is increasing the proportion of carbon dioxide and other heat-trapping greenhouse gases in the atmosphere.
+Going by scientists’ current best models, the average global temperature could increase by anything from 1.5 to 5º C by the century’s end.
 The full consequences of this temperature shift for the dynamic system that is our climate can currently only be guessed at.

-Earth Observation has the potential to improve our predictive vision.
+Envisat’s atmospheric sensors are about to improve our predictive vision.
 MIPAS, SCIAMACHY and GOMOS are all advanced versions of scientific instruments called spectrometers.
-These split the light passing through the atmosphere into visible and invisible individual wavelengths to look for distinctive absorption or emission 'footprints' left by global warming chemicals.
+These split the light passing through the atmosphere into its different visible and invisible wavelengths to look for distinctive absorption or emission ‘footprints’ left by various chemicals.

-Possessing a sensitivity of a few molecules per billion parts of air, atmospheric instruments can collectively create three-dimensional maps showing the concentration of greenhouse gases throughout the atmosphere, including methane and carbon monoxide as well as CO2.
+Built with a sensitivity of a few molecules per billion in the air, Envisat’s atmospheric instruments can collectively create three-dimensional maps showing the concentration of greenhouse gases throughout the atmosphere, including methane and carbon monoxide as well as CO2.
 Meanwhile, another onboard sensor called AATSR keeps an exact monitor on sea surface temperature, while the RA-2 watches for changes in sea level and ice thickness - all indicators of global-warming trends.